brycewray/hugo-site/content/posts/2019/10/its-about-food-not-decor.md

   <span class="caption">Image: <a href="https://pixabay.com/users/MikeGoad-29415/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4162348">Mike Goad</a>; <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4162348">Pixabay</a></span>
 ---

-{{% yellowBox %}}**Note**: You formerly may have been redirected here because I deleted multiple posts I'll be discussing herein---including *why* I deleted them.
+**Note**: You formerly may have been redirected here because I deleted multiple posts I'll be discussing herein---including *why* I deleted them.
 However, I [later decided](/posts/2019/10/otoh) that had been a bad idea, so they're back.
-If you'll read that post to which I just linked, you'll know why you shouldn't either worry about, or take much heart in (as the case may be), my comments below regarding *not* writing about my SSG stuff going forward---since that, too, was a bad idea, Flavio Copes's wisdom quoted below and [previously](/posts/2019/09/back-with-hugo) notwithstanding.{{% /yellowBox %}}
+If you'll read that post to which I just linked, you'll know why you shouldn't either worry about, or take much heart in (as the case may be), my comments below regarding *not* writing about my SSG stuff going forward---since that, too, was a bad idea, Flavio Copes's wisdom quoted below and [previously](/posts/2019/09/back-with-hugo) notwithstanding.
+{.yellowBox}

 Keeping this brief, for once&nbsp;.&nbsp;.&nbsp;.